Visit our Colorado State Extension office for more news, tools and resources.

 The Extension office provides assistance and programs for the community without discrimination in five main areas: 4-H Youth Programs, Agriculture, Community Health, Horticulture, and Small Acreage Management.

-Our 4-H year runs from October – September.
+Our 4-H year runs from October to September.

 (Add/Drop date is the last Thursday in April)